Forgot your password? Enter your registered email address below to initiate a password reset.

 Anterior cruciate ligament (ACL) injury is one of the most frequent sports injuries, with an incidence of 35 per 100,000 people per year, and with an approximately two to eight-times higher risk in female than in male athletes.
 It is estimated that between 75,000 and 100,000 ACL reconstruction procedures are performed annually in the United States alone.

 Upon completion of this activity, participants should be able to:

-Doctors Fu, Herbst, and Albers report no relationships with proprietary entities producing health care goods and services.
+Doctors Fu, Herbst, and Albers report no relationships with any entities producing health care goods and services.

 The University of Pittsburgh School of Medicine is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.